logo

 • Stay hydrated by drinking plenty of water.

-• Use moisturizer or aloe vera on your skin.
+• Use moisturizer or aloe vera and remove any peeling skin gently as your skin heals and peels.

 • Apply a cool, wet compress or take a cool bath.

-• Make sure the blisters you have stay clean, but unbroken (don’t pop them).
-If any blisters do pop, make sure to wash them gently with mild soap and water.
-Apply antibacterial ointment to the affected areas and cover with gauze if needed.
+• Make sure the blisters you have stay clean, but unbroken—try to avoid popping them.
+If any blisters do pop, wash them gently with mild soap and water to help keep the area clean and free of bacteria that would lead to an infection.
+Apply antibacterial ointment to the affected areas and cover them with gauze if needed.

 Though you may be feeling pretty lousy right now, it’s advised that you avoid using any OTC sprays or medication for sunburn relief that contain ingredients ending in “-caine” (e.g., benzocaine).
-The use of these products may actually further irritate the skin or result in allergic reactions for some folks.
-And, as your skin heals and peels, remove the peeling skin gently and keep your skin moisturized.
+The use of these products may actually further irritate the skin and can even result in an allergic reaction for some folks.

-Lastly, it’s good to mention that over-exposure to the sun also increases your chances of premature aging of the skin and developing malignant melanoma — the least common, but most lethal form of skin cancer.
-Moving forward, consider what precautions you can take to limit your exposure before heading out for another day in the sun.
-Some recommended strategies include using sunscreen regularly (SPF 30 or more is advised) and wearing clothing and protective gear (e.g., long sleeves, hats, sunglasses) to cover your skin and avoid sunburns in the future.
+Lastly, it’s good to mention that over-exposure to the sun also increases your chances of premature aging of the skin and developing malignant melanoma—the least common, but most lethal form of skin cancer.
+Moving forward, consider what precautions you can take to limit your exposure before heading out for another day under the sun.
+Some recommended strategies include limiting sun exposure during peak sun hours—often between 10 a.m. and 2 p.m.—, applying sunscreen regularly (SPF 15 or more is advised), and wearing clothing and protective gear (e.g., long sleeves, hats, sunglasses) to cover your skin as an additional layer of protection.

-Here’s hoping your skin recovers quickly and without complication.
+Here’s to hoping your skin recovers quickly and without complication.

 Signature